 One more thing I’d like to mention is, once you make the payment — even if it’s above your scheduled payment — you cannot get it back.
 Even if you run into financial situation and need money, you can’t get your additional payments back, so make sure what you pay in, you can afford.

 There are a lot of factors when it comes to calculating how much you can charge for a rental property.
-So remember this is no one theory, but have the numbers (price, insurance, taxes, interest rate, price, downpayment, etc.), run your amortization schedule, and leave room for your cash flow and then decide what to charge for rent to your tenants.
+So remember there is no one theory, but have the numbers (price, insurance, taxes, interest rate, price, down payment, etc.), run your amortization schedule, and leave room for your cash flow and then decide what to charge for rent to your tenants.